Bayesian Regression Using a Prior on the Model Fit: The R2-D2 Shrinkage Prior: Motivation

-\subsection{Motivation}
+In general, it is difficult to specify a $p$-dimensional prior on $ \bm{\beta}$, particularly with high dimensional data.
+Instead, we propose to first construct a prior on the coefficient of determination, $R^2$, for which the model-based version is defined as the square of the correlation coefficient between the dependent variable and its modeled expectation.
+A prior on this one-number summary forms a prior on a function of the parameter vector, and is then distributed through to the individual parameters in a natural way.
+We develop a class of priors that are constructed via marginalizing over the design, as well as those conditioning on the design.
+By viewing things in this framework, our proposed class of priors are induced by a Beta$(a,b)$ prior on $R^2$ and lead to priors having desirable properties both asymptotically and in finite samples.

+We show that our class of priors, which we term the $R^2$-induced Dirichlet Decomposition (R2-D2) priors, simultaneously obtain both heavier tails and tighter concentration around zero than all previously proposed approaches.
+This optimal result translates into improved performance in estimation and inference.
+We also offer a theoretical framework to compare different global-local priors.
+The proposed method compares favorably to the other global-local shrinkage priors in terms of both its concentration around the origin and its tail behavior obtaining a limiting behavior of $1/x$ in both regions.
+This behavior is optimal in the sense that it simultaneously lies on the boundary of being an improper prior in both areas, and translates into improved theoretical and empirical performance.

+The rest of the paper is outlined as follows.
+Section 2 motivates the idea of inducing a prior via $R^2$, and distinguishes between a marginal and conditional version.
+Section 3 presents the details of the conditional version in both the low- and high-dimensional settings.
+Section 4 details the marginal version and provides theoretical properties of both the prior and the posterior.
+Section 5 discusses novel MCMC algorithms for computation of both the conditional and marginal versions, while Section 6 provides simulation results.
+Section 7 provides real data examples.
+All proofs are given in the Appendix.

+\section{Motivation}

-The primary goal is to estimate the vector $ \bm{\beta}$ and select important covariates.
-Common Bayesian methods assume a prior on $ \bm{\beta}$ directly.
-In this paper, we start by placing a prior on a univariate function of $ \bm{\beta}$ with practical meaning, and then induce a prior on the $p$-dimensional $ \bm{\beta}$.
+The typical Bayesian approach specifies a joint distribution on the model parameters, namely for the regression coefficients and error variance.
+Instead, we specify a distribution for $R^2$ with practical meaning, and then induce a prior on the $p$-dimensional $ \bm{\beta}$.